 \section{Relaxed consistency for concurrent sketches}

 We next relax sketch semantics to require that a query return a ``valid'' value reflecting some subset of the updates that have already been processed but not necessarily all of them.
-To define this behaviour, we resort to the notion of relaxed semantics due to Henzinger et al.~\cite{Henzinger}.
-Specifically, we adopt here a variant of their {\emph{out-of-order}} relaxation, which generalises the notion of quasi-linearisabilty~\cite{afek2010quasi}.
+We adopt a variant of Henzinger et al.'s~\cite{Henzinger} {\emph{out-of-order}} relaxation, which generalises quasi-linearisabilty~\cite{afek2010quasi}.
 Intuitively, this relaxation allows a query to ``miss'' a bounded number of updates that precede it.
-We allow re-ordering of the updates ``seen'' by a query, which is acceptable in our case because a sketch is order agnostic.
+Because a sketch is order agnostic, we further allow re-ordering of the updates ``seen'' by a query.

 A relaxed property for an object $o$ is an extension of its sequential specification to allow more behaviours.
-This approach requires $o$ to have a sequential specification, which is not the case when $o$'s guarantees are probabilistic.
-(Indeed, previous works have used relaxed semantics for deterministic objects and not for randomised ones.)
-We convert sketches into deterministic objects by capturing their randomness in an external oracle; given the oracle's output, the sketches behave deterministically.
+This requires $o$ to have a sequential specification, so we convert sketches into deterministic objects by capturing their randomness in an external oracle; given the oracle's output, the sketches behave deterministically.
 For the $\Theta$ sketch, the oracle's output is passed as a hidden variable to $init$, where the sketch selects the hash function.
 In the Quantiles sketch, a coin flip is provided with every update.
 For a derandomised sketch, we refer to the set of histories arising in its sequential executions as \emph{SeqSketch}, and use SeqSketch as its sequential specification.
-We use this notion to define relaxed semantics: \begin{definition}[r-relaxation] A sequential history $H$ is an \emph{r-relaxation} of a sequential history $H'$, if $H$ is comprised of all but at most $r$ invocations in $H'$ and their responses, and each invocation in $H$ is preceded by all but at most $r$ of the invocations that precede the same invocation in $H'$.
-The \emph{r-relaxation} of $SeqSketch$ is the set of histories that have r-relaxations in SeqSketch: $SeqSketch^r \triangleq $ $\{H'|\exists H\in$SeqSketch s.t. $H$ is an r-relaxation of $H'\}$. \end{definition}
+We can now define our relaxed semantics: \begin{definition}[r-relaxation] A sequential history $H$ is an \emph{r-relaxation} of a sequential history $H'$, if $H$ is comprised of all but at most $r$ of the invocations in $H'$ and their responses, and each invocation in $H$ is preceded by all but at most $r$ of the invocations that precede the same invocation in $H'$.
+The \emph{r-relaxation} of $SeqSketch$ is the set of histories that have r-relaxations in SeqSketch: